Ascending Passage .com HOME PAGE.

 with glory and brought gold to the god Amun.

-seemed when I saw her temple at Deir-el-Bahari, with its brightness
+seemed most feminine when I saw her temple at Deir-el-Bahari.
+It is a place of brightness

-and breathing out to me of the twentieth century the coquetry of a
+and breathing out to me the imagination of a

-after the great freedom of the Ramesseum, and the grandeur of its
+the great freedom of the Ramesseum, and the grandeur of the two lone

 temple at Deir-el-Bahari came upon me like a delicate woman, perfumed

-and arranged, clothed in a creation of white and blue and orange,
+and clothed in a creation of white and blue and orange.
+She is a gay and

 sweet enchantress who knew her pretty powers and meant to exercise